 Salesforce has rolled out its latest mobile experience back in February.
 In this article, we are discussing a few essential things the admins need to know about the Salesforce mobile experience.
-Most of the working professionals now use their smartphones as their personal computer.
+Most working professionals now use their smartphones as their personal computers.
 While at work, they are not always on their laptop, and you can very much imagine a future where they may only be using mobile devices for work.
-In this era of the mobile revolution, Salesforce being the No.1 enterprise CRM also continues to improve its mobile experience for the users.
+In this era of the mobile revolution, Salesforce is the No.1 enterprise CRM also continues to improve its mobile experience for the users.

-With the latest mobile experience, you can now easily access App Launcher and the menu for All Items match to that of the desktop experience.
-It also makes it possible for users to toggle between various apps they work on and enjoy seamless experience between mobile and laptop.
-In the record page, the specific actions related to records are visible on top of the screen, similar to how it is on the desktop version.
+With the latest mobile experience, you can now easily access App Launcher and the menu for All Items match that of the desktop experience.
+It also makes it possible for users to toggle between various apps they work on and enjoy a seamless experience between mobile and laptop.
+On the record page, the specific actions related to records are visible on top of the screen, similar to how it is on the desktop version.
 At the bottom, you can navigate through different tabs.
-The users can also customize the tabs as on desktop.
+The users can also customize the tabs on the desktop.

 There is also a “Mobile Only” app that features the Mobile Navigation as you custom defines it in the set-up area.
 Salesforce also recommends keeping this app the same way to enjoy a seamless experience for the users.
 However, it also makes sense to hide it out.